OCA/sale-workflow/sale_elaboration/readme/CONFIGURE.rst

 To configure this module you need to:

 #.
 Go to *Sale > Configuration > Products > Elaboration Sale*.
+#.
+Create a new record.
-   Create elaborations and a product linked to this.
+#.
+Set a product linked to the elaboration.